egoist/bili/docs/README.md

 ## Features

-* JS is transpiled by Babel with a sane default config.
+* JS is transpiled by Buble with `async/await`, React/Vue JSX, Flow type support.
 * Support multi entries.
 * Zero-config by default but easy to configure when needed.